Uber driver picks up new mom in Florida, buys clothes for her sick baby

 “My son has a congenital diaphragmatic hernia.
 Which is a hole in the diaphragm that allowed the organs in his stomach to move up into his chest,” said Ihus.

-Ihus tells WFLA-TV she was overwhelmed and alone in a new city but knew she needed to leave her child’s side to purchase more clothes and baby supplies.
+Ihus tells 8 On Your Side she was overwhelmed and alone in a new city but knew she needed to leave her child’s side to purchase more clothes and baby supplies.
 So she called an Uber to take her to Rhea Lana’s children’s clothing store.

 Moments later, Ihus found herself in Belinda’s backseat where she began venting to the complete stranger.